MicrosoftDocs/cpp-docs/docs/overview/2019/cpp-conformance-improvements-2019.md

 ### Various fixes for containers

-- Many STL internal container functions have been made private for an improved IntelliSense experience.
+- Many Standard Library internal container functions have been made private for an improved IntelliSense experience.
 Additional fixes to mark members as private are expected in subsequent releases of MSVC.

 - Exception safety correctness problems wherein the node-based containers like `list`, `map`, and `unordered_map` would become corrupted were fixed.
 During a `propagate_on_container_copy_assignment` or `propagate_on_container_move_assignment` reassignment operation, we would free the container’s sentinel node with the old allocator, do the POCCA/POCMA assignment over the old allocator, and then try to acquire the sentinel node from the new allocator.
 If this allocation failed, the container is corrupted and can’t even be destroyed, as owning a sentinel node is a hard data structure invariant.
 This was fixed to allocate the new sentinel node from the source container’s allocator before destroying the existing sentinel node.